 - 1. Create a directory from which you will run the Docker container (e.g. /opt/kyf_uo). - 2.
-Select a Universal Orchestrator image, and from your Docker host, retrieve the Universal Orchestrator image from the artifactory with commands similar to the following (using credentials provided to you by Keyfactor; the password is saved in my_password.txt):
+Select a Universal Orchestrator image, and from your Docker host, retrieve the Universal Orchestrator image from the artifactory with commands similar to the following (placing the token or API key provided to you by Keyfactor in the my_password file):